Sai-Jagadeesh/attackmapper/README.md

 ## Overview

-AttackMapper is a powerful CLI tool for red team operations that generates comprehensive attack paths, maps techniques to the MITRE ATT&CK framework, and integrates real-time threat intelligence.
+AttackMapper is a powerful CLI tool for red team operations that generates attack paths, maps techniques to the MITRE ATT&CK framework, and integrates real-time threat intelligence.
 Generate beautiful, interactive HTML reports with attack flow visualizations.

 ## Features